hibooboo2/messingWithDocker/README.md

 #Just Some Docker
 Just a repo where I am exploring what i can do with docker.

-This will be your repo's readme
+this will be your repo's readme
+Did i get stuff from docker